codio-content/cs-intro-python-operators/.guides/content/14-2-Reading-and-writing-06a7.md

 -------------------

 A text file is a sequence of characters stored on a permanent medium like a hard drive, flash memory, or CD-ROM.
-We saw how to open and read a file in Section [wordlist].
+We saw how to open and read a file in Section 9.1.

 To write a file, you have to open it with mode `'w'` as a second parameter: